-- Animal Eye Spy: Channelers can achieve this eventually, though its range and restrictions make it a somewhat dubiously useful investment.
+- Animal Eye Spy: Channelers can achieve this eventually.

 - Awesomeness by Analysis: The Hobbyist can learn from a select list of Features several other classes use simply by watching their use as their capstone Feature.

-- Photographers maintain albums with which they can also live up to this trope, in which they study photographed moves to better evade them, or even teach said moves to their Pokemon.
+- Chroniclers maintain albums with which they can also live up to this trope, in which they study recorded moves to better evade them, or even teach said moves to their Pokemon.